 - Numbness or pain radiating through lower back into legs

 - Back spasms

-- Anxiety, depression, sleeplessness
+- Anxiety, depression and sleeplessness

 - Potential dependence on drugs for pain treatment

-What to Do if You Suffer From FBSS
+What to do if you experience FBSS